 4. Access logistical data in PLM

-With our soon to be released innovation, ‘product logistics insights’ functionality, you can easily access relevant logistical product data from the PLM system, via web services.
+With our latest innovation, ‘product logistics insights’ functionality, you can easily access relevant logistical product data from the PLM system, via web services.

 Engineers and designers operating in the PLM or PDM system can retrieve vital information residing in the ERP with the click of a button.
 This saves time, training effort, and ERP license costs as the PLM team can view and use logistical data from the PLM system itself, without the need to access Dynamics 365 ERP.